 1. The pancreas begins secreting insulin when we simply think about eating carbohydrates.
-We may not have been really hungry before, but once we start to think about eating a freshly glazed doughnut or a big plate of spaghettu, we realize that we are suddenly STARVING.
-The insulin is doing it’s job; it’s preparing our body for what we are about to eat.
+We may not have been really hungry before, but once we start to think about eating a freshly glazed doughnut or a big plate of spaghetti, we realize that we are suddenly STARVING.
+This is the insulin doing it’s job; it’s preparing our body for what we are about to eat.

-4. While insulin is busy shuttling glucose around, it is also stimulating the lipoprotein lipase (LPL) enzyme that pulls fat from the bloodstream into the fat cells.
+4. Insulin stimulates the lipoprotein lipase (LPL) enzyme that pulls fat from the bloodstream into the fat cells.
 Insulin just wants us to survive.
 When there is a lot of glucose coming in, it is like a squirrel storing away nuts for the winter, and it tries to store away whatever glucose isn’t immediately being needed elsewhere.
 When insulin is present, more LPL enzymes are stimulated to pull fat into the fat cells.

 6. Once our blood sugar levels begin to decrease, the insulin levels will also decrease (in a normal functioning metabolism).
 When this happens, any fat that was ingested with the carbohydrates can now be burned as fuel.

 7. What if insulin levels don’t decrease?
 If the body is constantly bombard with more carbohydrates than it needs, it starts to become insulin resistant.
 This means that the insulin isn’t able to do it’s job and so the bloodstream is flooded with excess insulin and glucose leaving a person with high blood sugar.